Pope Paul IV: Interior Policy

 All begging was forbidden.
 Even the collection of alms for Masses, which had previously been made by the clergy, was discontinued.
 A medal was struck representing Christ driving the money changers from the Temple.
 Paul IV put in place a reform of the papal administration designed to stamp out trafficking of principal positions in the Curia.
 All secular offices, from the highest to the lowest, were assigned to others based on merit.
 Important economies were made, and taxes were proportionately remitted.
 Paul IV established a chest, of which only he held the key, for the purpose of receiving all complaints that anyone desired to make.

 During his papacy, censorship reached new heights.
 Among his first acts as pope was to cut off Michelangelo's pension, and he ordered the nudes of The Last Judgment in the Sistine Chapel be painted more modestly (a request that Michelangelo ignored) (the beginning of the Vatican's Fig leaf campaign).
 Paul IV also introduced the Index Librorum Prohibitorum or "Index of Prohibited Books" to Venice, then an independent and prosperous trading state, in order to crack down on the growing threat of Protestantism.
 Under his authority, all books written by Protestants were banned, together with Italian and German translations of the Latin Bible.

-In the Papal States, a Marrano presence was noticeable.
-In Rome and, even more so, the seaport of Ancona, they thrived under benevolent popes Clement VII (1523–34), Paul III (1534–49), and Julius III (1550–55).
-They even received a guarantee that if accused of apostasy they would be subject only to papal authority.
-But Paul IV (1555–59), the voice of the Counter-Reformation, dealt them an irreparable blow when he withdrew the protections previously given and initiated a campaign against them.
-As a result of this, 25 were burned at the stake in the spring of 1556.